lubuntu-team/manual/source/3/3.2/3.2.3/brightness.rst

 ------
 To use brightness click on the dial towards the right window of the window.
 To make the screen dimmer use the :kbd:`left arrow` key or click on the dial and drag it towards the left.
 If you want to make the screen more bright press the :kbd:`right arrow` key or drag the dial towards the right.
 The name of your display(s) will be on a dial on the center.
 After doing this you will be asked to confirm the current brightness is OK while needing to select :guilabel:`Yes`.
 If you do not respond it will revert the old brightness which is useful because if you made your screen illegible it will revert to the old settings.

-If you do not want to confirmation uncheck the :guilabel:`Require confirmation after settings change`.
+If you do not want to confirmation uncheck the :guilabel:`Require confirmation after settings change` checkbox.
 To close brightness press the :kbd:`Escape` key.

 Screenshot
 ----------